cloudfoundry-incubator/kubecf/doc/dev/general.md

 It has to be installed in the same Kubernetes cluster that Kubecf will be deployed to.

-Here we are not using development-specific dependencies like bazel, but only generic tools, i.e. `kubectl` and `helm`.
+Here we are not using development-specific dependencies, but only generic tools, i.e. `kubectl` and `helm`.

 [Installing and configuring Helm](helm.md) is the same regardless of the chosen foundation, and assuming that the cluster does not come